jharwell/jharwell.github.io/content/showcase/aamas-2022-demo/index.md

   also draw them randomly from the specified scenario dimensions (`10x10` here).

-- Since Gazebo+ROS don't have a way to say "Stop running after this long", SIERRA inserts a timekeeper node to provide this functionality.
+- Since Gazebo+ROS doesn't have a way to say "Stop running after this long", SIERRA inserts a timekeeper node to provide this functionality.

 - SIERRA can utilize the ROS parameter server when making changes to the